 There isn’t a day that goes by where Jim regrets switching from a desk to a cockpit.
 The experience of returning to flying after a long hiatus, gives him a unique perspective on those undertaking the same effort.

 Jim served as Chief Flight Instructor at Skill Aviation from 2009 through March 2016.
-In 2015, he was named one of 11 outstanding flight instructors in the country in the AOPA Flight Training Excellence Awards and again named to the Honor Roll in 2016.
-Jim is a FAA certificated airline transport pilot, flight instructor, instrument instructor, and multi-engine instructor with over 4,000hrs dual given and 5,000hrs total time.
+In 2015 he was named one of 11 outstanding flight instructors in the country in the AOPA Flight Training Excellence Awards, named to the Honor Roll in 2016, and a Distinguished Flight Instructor in 2017.
+Jim is a certified airline transport pilot, flight instructor, instrument instructor, and multi-engine instructor with over 4,000 hours dual given and 5,000 hours total time.

 Kilian earned a degree in Industrial Engineering and Management Sciences from Northwestern University, and holds FAA airline transport pilot, flight instructor, instrument instructor, and multi-engine instructor certificates.
 He also speaks fluent German.

 Growing up, Sandy Eanes spent many hours looking up at the sky, wondering what it would be like to fly a plane.
 It wasn’t until her sophomore year in college that she decided to take an introductory flight and find out for herself.
 She immediately fell in love with aviation and began flight training after graduating from college in 1992.
 Like many pilots, she would occasionally stop training in order to meet the responsibilities of family, work and finances, but never gave up her dream of becoming an instructor.
 After several years, she completed her training and has been teaching ever since.

 Sandy has a degree in psychology from Loyola University in Chicago, and has been instructing at Skill Aviation for the last nine years.
 She enjoys passing on her love for flying to new students in the hopes of helping them fulfill their dream of becoming a pilot.